jdelrue/jumpscale_core/docs/howto/camelcase_convert.md

 happens to accidentally use camelCase, log that fact, and return the **LOWER_CASE** version of the function **TRANSPARENTLY**.

-This allows applications to keep on working without a total drastic shutdown of all development.
+This allows applications to keep on working and to transition safely over to camel_case, without a total drastic shutdown of all development.